ankithkumar08/Sales-Insights/README.md

 ## Sales Insights: Brick & Mortar Business [Power BI | SQL]

-- Developed a Power BI dashboard to analyze AtliQ hardware sales trends.
+- Developed a Power BI dashboard to analyze hardware sales trends.
 - Enabled users to understand sales data and make data-driven decisions.
 - Predicted a potential 7% revenue growth in the next quarter based on the insights provided.